 Publications Page for Bryan Hauger

 Bryan Hauger Consulting, Inc. in the Social NetworksFacebook Twitter LinkedIn

 Bryan Hauger Consulting, Inc. was formed to provide my insights to plastic material manufacturers, convertors and asset owners.
-My background includes more than 18 years of experience including catalyst research in support of polyethylene manufacturing, additive stabilization of polymers, interaction of chemicals with plastics, extrusion production of plastic pipe, plastic pipe material technical service and plastic pipe system component testing.
-As a result of those efforts, I hold several United States patents, have published several technical papers and recently authored a technical standard for ASTM International.
+My background includes more than 20 years of experience including catalyst research in support of polyethylene manufacturing, additive stabilization of polymers, interaction of chemicals with plastics, extrusion production of plastic pipe, plastic pipe material technical service and plastic pipe system component testing.
+As a result of those efforts, I hold several United States patents, have published several technical papers and have authored two different technical standards for ASTM International.
 End use applications in which I am a plastics expert include corrugated plastic pipe, water distribution and plumbing systems, oil and gas production, plastic gas pipe, and conduit.
 I have taken on several clients as an expert witness on widely varying subjects relating to plastic piping.
-I recently completed more than a decade of service as the chair of ASTM F17.61 Subcommittee on Water Piping Systems.
+I participate in several industry organizations including API, SPE, PPI, CSA, AGA, AWWA and ASME.
+I provided more than a decade of service as the chair of ASTM F17.61 Subcommittee on Water Piping Systems.
 References are available upon request.

 Legal Experience & Services